 This is usually another sign of boredom or needing a good chew on something to clean their teeth.
 Try coating cables in a topical solution of something cats find detestable; hot pepper, vinegar, or cheap cologne or perfume.

 What can you do to help your cat?
 Buy some tasty nibbles that will give her something to chew, something crunchy and with square angles to aid in dental hygiene.

 A cat has to scratch; it’s how they maintain their claws.
 So, rather than have kitty sink her claws into your nice leather sofa, buy a feline scratching post!
 Look for posts with wither sisal rope, as these will last a long time.
 It’s a much better solution to declawing a cat.

 When you’ve installed her new post, give it a few sprays of catnip to encourage her to inspect her new toy.

 If she needs a demonstration, feel free to mimic what she should do, and encourage her to give it a try.

 Pro Tip: Try not to buy posts with carpet, this can be confusing to kitty if you have carpet in your house.

 Kitty doesn’t like your choice of litter, crystals can have sharp edges which can be uncomfortable for some cats, equally, others dislike clay as it sticks to their paws.

 Some cats don’t like the texture or smell of other litters.
-It’s a matter of trial and error until you find a cat litter you can both agree on.
+It’s a matter of trial and error until you the best cat litter you can both agree on.